CoQ10 and DHEA at Texas Fertility Center of New Braunfels

 - Women – CoQ10 is also being used in the treatment of female infertility, although there is less evidence about its effectiveness.
 The supplement appears to improve egg quality, and many fertility specialists feel the treatment is beneficial enough to recommend it to their patients even though studies confirming its effectiveness are limited.

 Patients with infertility are advised to discuss the use of over-the-counter supplements with a board-certified reproductive endocrinologist, since some supplements interfere with other medications and may also require precise dosing.

 Reproductive endocrinologist Dr. Hudson sees and treats infertile couples from San Antonio, New Braunfels and throughout South Central Texas.
-Call Fertility Institute of Texas today to discuss your options.
+Call Texas Fertility Center of New Braunfels today to discuss your options.